Adam Moffat

 Adam John William Moffat (born 15 May 1986) is a Scottish former professional footballer who played as a midfielder and spent the majority of his career playing in the various professional leagues in the United States.
-After beginning his career in Scottish football with Ross County and Elgin City, Moffat has played in the United States since 2007, initially with Cleveland City Stars.
+He attended Gryffe High School in Houston, Scotland before beginning his career in Scottish football with Ross County and Elgin City, Moffat has played in the United States since 2007, initially with Cleveland City Stars.
 He then played for Major League Soccer (MLS) teams Columbus Crew, Portland Timbers, Houston Dynamo and Seattle Sounders FC and FC Dallas prior to joining the New York Cosmos in 2015 and finishing his career with Sacramento Republic.
 He won the MLS Cup with Columbus in 2008.

 Career

 Early career

 Moffat began his career in the youth teams of Scottish giants Rangers before moving on to Ross County in search of first team opportunities.
 He began to break into the Ross County first team under manager Alex Smith, making his first team debut late in May 2005.
 Soon after the 2004–05 season, Ross County fired Smith and brought in John Robertson as manager.
 The new manager did not rate Moffat as much as his predecessor and Moffat's opportunities declined.